dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 > $E(R_I)$ = Expected return on a portfolio with a beta of one on the inflation factor and zero on all other factors
 >
 > The costs of going from the arbitrage pricing model to a macroeconomic multi-factor model can be traced directly to the errors that can be made in identifying the factors.
 The economic factors in the model can change over time, as will the risk premium associated with each one.
 For instance, oil price changes were a significant economic factor driving expected returns in the 1970s but are not as significant in other time periods.
 Using the wrong factor or missing a significant factor in a multifactor model can lead to inferior estimates of expected return.

+### Growth

+> The value of a firm is the present value of expected future cash flows generated by the firm.
+The most critical input in valuation, especially for high-growth firms, is the growth rate to use to forecast future revenues and earnings.[^28]

 ## Relative Valuation Model